1) It is haraam for women to be with non-mahrams or to be seen by them.

 Some people say, even though it refers to the Prophet's wives, this verse refers to all women since the mothers of the believers are examples for all women.
 But then go back to verse 33:53.
 It forbids the Prophet's wives to re-marry.
 Now, according to the logic of those people, can muslim women even marry?
 Clearly muslim women of today are not married to the Prophet Muhammed pbuh!
 So that logic fails.
 And note that this logic is one of picking and choosing of what to follow in Islam, which is obviously haraam.

 Keep in mind many salafi websites have that logic of women needing to be at home.
 They're clearly screwed up and misguided.
+These same conservative hardline Muslims won't want their daughters or sisters to be educated by male teachers or be seen by a male doctor.

 3) Democracy is shirk, biddah, and haraam